bigalv69/modules/doc/source/module.rst

  Unload all loaded *modulefiles*.

- When the :option:`--force` option is set, also unload `sticky modules`_, modulefiles that are depended by non-unloadable modules and modulefiles raising an evaluation error.
+ When the :option:`--force` option is set, also unload `sticky modules`_ and modulefiles that are depended by non-unloadable modules.

- If one modulefile unload evaluation raises an error, purge sequence
- continues: unloaded modules prior the evaluation error are kept unloaded and sequence is resumed with the unload of remaining modulefiles.
-Conversely, purge sequence is aborted and already unloaded modulefiles are restored if :subcmd:`purge` sub-command is defined in :mconfig:`abort_on_error` configuration option and :option:`--force` option is not set.

  .. only:: html

     .. versionchanged:: 4.7
        Option :option:`--force`/:option:`-f` added

-    .. versionchanged:: 5.4
-       Support for :mconfig:`abort_on_error` configuration option added

 .. subcmd:: refresh